 Some posters will require you to use persuasive vocabulary like, awesome, fantastic, enjoyable, free, value for money.
 Do some research to find out other persuasive words.
 There are heaps of them out there!

-I am sure that those of you who are homeschooling will have done some extra- curricula activities such as baking or planting seeds.
+I am sure that you have at times had to follow a set of instructions like when baking a cake or planting seeds.
 You might have helped to make a bed or water the plants or repot one.
 You might have designed and made a card or made a model using Lego.
+If you like playing board games you will have had to follow a set of instructions explaining how to play the game.

 How did you do these things?
 Could you help someone to do the same as you?
 Well, if you write a set of instructions for them to follow then they could.

 Remember a set of instructions is a step by step guide of what you did.
-You will need a list of the equipment that you used as well. words like, first, then, next, now, after, and finally.
+You will need a list of the equipment that you used.
+You should use .words like, first, then, next, now, after, and finally.
 Using these words at the start of your sentences can help you to set out your steps in the correct order.
 These words are often called command verbs.
 I like to think of them of just being bossy!

 First, start with the equipment..
 Give a detailed list of the things that they will need.
 Then think carefully about what the first step will be.
 Make sure that you write a clear sentence.
 Next, think about your second step and write that down.
 Now read through what you have written.
 Check that they makes sense and are exactly what you did.
 After you have done that, write down the next set of instructions.
 Finally, when you are satisfied that you have included everything, check each sentence to see that it makes sense.